NitaiEdelberg/Ai-Tetris/README.md

 #### • `GameSetup.py`

 - Handles the game loop and AI interaction.
-- Supports human vs AI gameplay, AI-only mode and human-only mode.
+- Supports human vs. AI gameplay, AI-only mode, and human-only mode.
 - `run_tetris_game`: Runs the game and returns the score.
 - Uses Pygame for rendering graphical elements.